 Beautiful views of San Francisco.
 Berkley is the true epitome of Northern California: beautiful redwood trees and landscapes.

 The stroll was quiet and calming.
-There were joggers and walkers with pets but you didn’t feel cramped.
+There were joggers and walkers with pets but it didn’t feel cramped.
 There were also different pathways depending on how short you wanted your stroll to be.
-As I said earlier, this park provided beautiful views of San Francisco.
-If you ever find yourself in SF, I encourage you to drive to Berkley and take in the magnificent nature of the mountain ranges and the marina.
+If you ever find yourself in SF, I encourage you to drive to Berkley and take in the magnificent nature of the mountains and the marina.
 Berkeley is also home to UC Berkeley, one of the most prestigious universities in the world.

 Silicon Valley